somya339/Team-Conference/ENVIRONMENT_VARIABLES.md

 # Environment Variables Documentation

-This document lists all environment variables used in the Stellar Conferencing application.
+This document lists all environment variables used in the NexusMeet application.

 ## Backend Environment Variables